cfuehrmann/bringer/README.markdown

 Future enhancements
 -------------------

-See the items labelled "Feature" in the github issue tracker.
+See the items labeled "Feature" in the github issue tracker.

 Why is bringer written in OCaml?